 “I broke down countless times thinking that I’m not good enough to do it, that somehow life itself is putting up these obstacles in front of me to discourage me from my path.
 I had to slowly learn to change that mindset, and see all difficulties as simply a practice towards becoming a better musician and human being.
 I had to give up on the very idea of making an album after realizing along the way that this is really not the point of the whole journey, but only a (possible) by-product.”

-Long story short, after more than seven years of challenges, the album is finally ready to be released!
+Long story short, after around ten years of challenges, the album is finally here!
 Self financed and produced, it took a few miraculous turns, like when for example Devin Townsend himself showed his support by playing on it!
-Bass legend Jonas Hellborg assisted the entire technical as well as the musical aspect, and the drums were played by Zoltan Czörsz of Flower Kings fame.
+Bass legend Jonas Hellborg recorded most of the bass tracks, and assisted the entire technical and the musical aspect, Jonathan Herrera contributed a small collection of amazing bass playing as well, and the drums were played by Zoltan Czörsz, of Flower Kings fame.

-The album is called “Spice, Gold and Tales Untold” and the first songs have already been released.
-Click here to see them on Ana Patan’s Bandcamp page.
+The album is called “Spice, Gold and Tales Untold” and it has finally just been released: on Ana’s Bandcamp page